MShneur/CTRL-AI/README.md

 **CTRL-AI is the resistance.** We aren't building an app.
 We are building **Behavioral Scaffolding**.
 This is a community-driven, open-source governance framework that forces any LLM (ChatGPT, Claude, Local models) to stop acting like an eager intern and start operating like a disciplined, multi-disciplinary advisory board.

-## 🚀 Technical Breakthroughs (V5.2.1)
+## 🚀 Technical Breakthroughs (V5.2.2)

 We've engineered massive "Behavior Blocks" to solve the most persistent failure modes in current AI models:

 * **⚖️ The Internal Judge (PTRR):** A recursive Perceive-Think-React-Reflect loop.
-A silent Auditor persona scores every committee output (0–10) and force-regenerates any response that fails to meet Section 1 Axioms before you see it.
+The Judge now dual-scores every output against both Axiom Compliance (0–10) and task-specific **Success Gate** criteria extracted during the Perceive step.
+Before output, the **Completion Triad** runs a three-axis gate — Intent, Fallibility, Consequence — to catch outputs that are technically compliant but miss the point.

 * **📦 Thread Migration (The Handoff):** Escapes the "Token Event Horizon."
 Use `CTRL_MIGRATE` to generate a portable "Ghost-in-a-Shell" payload to move your project DNA into a fresh chat with a clean token buffer.
-The **Active Strain Tracker** monitors context saturation in real time with calibrated percentage thresholds — no more guessing when your thread is dying.
+The **Active Strain Tracker** monitors context saturation with calibrated percentage thresholds.
+At CRITICAL strain, the system is forbidden from outputting degraded logic — thread survival is subordinated to project integrity.

-* **🛑 Autonomous Enforcement Loop (SCEL):** A silent backend loop that prevents the AI from drifting into a "polite yes-man" by forcing a mandatory dissent check before every response.
-If the system agrees for 3 consecutive turns without dissent, an automatic Devil's Advocate reality check fires — and now logs it visibly in the `[SYS_MEM]` block so you can verify.
+* **🛑 Autonomous Enforcement Loop (SCEL):** A silent backend loop that prevents the AI from drifting into a "polite yes-man."
+Now with three detection layers: (1) 3-turn sycophancy trigger with visible logging, (2) **Dissent Health Monitor** that flags when the committee is rubber-stamping by overriding all dissent, and (3) **Offload Detection** that catches the AI pushing cognitive burden back to the user via placeholders or skeleton code.

 * **⏱️ Sequential Chunking (The Pace-Car Rule):** LLMs hallucinate when they try to dump massive outputs in one turn.
 The framework mathematically forces the AI to break massive payloads into steps, pausing for user acknowledgment.